Significance of Indian Jewellery

 Nath commonly associated with women from the Indian subcontinent, these ornaments, are attached through a piercing on the side of the nostril.
 Because of globalization and the spread of Indian fashion and culture, nostril piercing has in recent decades become popular in the wider world and small gems or studs carried on a piercing have also become fashionable for (mostly) young women in other parts of the world including the Americas, Japan, Europe in recent years.
 Among various jewels adorned the Indian woman the nose ring is the most seductive.
-It the important part in Indian bridal jewelry.
+It is an important part of Indian bridal jewelry.

 An earring is a piece of jewelry attached to the ear via a piercing in the earlobe or another external part of the ear.
-There is various type in which the earrings are crafted, they can be Stud earrings, Hoop earrings, Drop earrings, Dangle earrings, Ear Spikes and Ear Thread.
+There is various type in which the earrings are crafted, they can be Stud earrings, Hoop Earrings, Drop Earrings, Dangle earrings, Ear Spikes, and Ear Thread.

 Necklaces have been an integral part of jewelry since the time of ancient civilizations and pre-date the invention of writing.
 Women’s necklaces are often classified by length like Choker, Princess necklace, Matinee necklace, Opera necklace, Rope necklace, Pearl necklace, Diamond necklace.
 Necklaces are worn by both men and women in cultures around the world for purposes of adornment and social status.

-Paizeb is to be worn in ankle also called anklets.
+Paizeb is to be worn in the ankle also called anklets.
 It is an adornment for the feet.
 A wide variety of anklets were worn in the different parts of India.
 The Payal, gajra, sankla, chanjar, zanjiri, golusu and kaappu are some examples.
 It is either made of Gold or Silver.